TermiteFactory/NewFriends/README.md

                             - text
                             - uid : Unique Identifier of Profile
             - summary
+                - <Summary ID>
+                    - date: date of joining or addition
+                    - details_key: Value is the Person ID used by the persons list ... (more details of the person)
         - name: Value is the name of this community
         - permissions
             - <Profile uid> : Value is Member/Pending/Removed